Battlefield Friends

-Battlefield Friends, often abbreviated as BFFs, is an American animated comedy web series created by Hank & Jed Movie Pictures and originally distributed by Machinima.
+Battlefield Friends, often called BFFs, is an American animated comedy web series created by Hank & Jed Movie Pictures and originally distributed by Machinima.
 The show is based on the video game series Battlefield by Electronic Arts.
 With an ensemble voice cast starring Brent Triplett, Jon Etheridge, Tony Schnur and Nate Panning, the show focuses on a group of four friends — Noob, Engineer, Recon and Medic — as they navigate the struggles of playing Battlefield titles together.

 The series debuted through the Machinima network in 2012, intended by the creators Triplett, Panning, Schnur, Etheridge and Bryan Mahoney to serve as a skit-based parody of Battlefield 3.
 The first season was released to immediate acclaim among players and the military community, and was nominated for Best Animated Series at the 2013 IAWTV Awards.
 Later seasons were moved to Machinima Happy Hour before the show returned to the main network in 2015.
 After Machinima's shutdown, the show was renewed for an independent seventh season in 2022, uploaded directly to the Neebs Gaming channel.